saurabhchaturvedy/dsa_musings_2024/src/main/java/Learnings/WM202409/SystemDesign/StepByStepGuide.md

 =============================

-1. Scalable
+1. Scalable 10000/views per second
-2. Highly Performant
+2. Highly Performant - few ms to return the data
-3. Highly Available
+3. Highly Available - highly available all the time
 4. Consistency